fbpx

 This means that it’s not hard to dramatically curb your insulin resistance by incorporating a few minor changes to your exercise and daily routine – you don’t have to spend days in the gym.
 Less is more when it comes to insulin resistance – go for higher intensity workouts whenever you can:

-• Weightlifting – Weightlifting (particularly high-intensity training) is phenomenal for clearing out glycogen stores and increasing insulin sensitivity
+• Dumbbell Weightlifting – Weightlifting (particularly high-intensity training) is phenomenal for clearing out glycogen stores and increasing insulin sensitivity

 • Running – Sprints or shorter distances are ideal, as endurance running can increase cortisol production which leads to acne